Analysis | Fernando Tatis Jr., the young Padres star, is here to flip bats and bring joy to MLB’s postseason

 In August, with the Padres leading the Texas Rangers by seven runs in the eighth inning, Tatis swung at a 3-0 pitch and hit a grand slam — sparking some heated words from the Rangers, a new round of condemnations from baseball’s unwritten rules police and even dividing to a certain extent the Padres’ clubhouse.

-“I don’t know if you’ll ever see me flip one like that,” Mitch Moreland, the Padres’ veteran designated hitter, said of Tatis after Game 2 of the first round series.
+“I don’t know if you’ll ever see me flip one like that,” Mitch Moreland, the Padres’ veteran designated hitter, said of Tatis after Game 2 of the first-round series.
 “It’s just different.
 It seems like it’s happening more and more around the league.
 It’s the new baseball.”

 Following the Padres’ clinching win, Tatis made his way to the team bus outside San Diego’s Petco Park, his path taking him past a large group of Padres fans who had gathered to show their love and appreciation.
 Tatis, dressed in all black save for a pair of neon pink sneakers, peeled off from his teammates to send some love back.
-He waved, danced, pumped his fist, sending the fans into a frenzy.
+He waved, danced and pumped his fist, sending the fans into a frenzy.

-The generational talent who rescues the Padres’ season just when things are most dire, the young superstar uninterested in reining in his passion just to please baseball’s old guard, the franchise cornerstone who takes seriously his connection to his fans — they are inseparable from each other.
+The generational talent who rescues the Padres’ season just when things are most dire, the young superstar uninterested in reining in his passion just to please baseball’s old guard, the franchise cornerstone who takes seriously his connection to his fans — they are inseparable from one another.

-With Tatis Jr., you don’t get the talent without the expression, the intensity without the emotion.
+With Tatis, you don’t get the talent without the expression, the intensity without the emotion.
 And you wouldn’t want to, anyway.
 Even in 2020 — especially in 2020 — baseball is supposed to be fun.